2026 Election Tracker

 R

-The general-election challenger getting national attention is Todd Achilles, an Army veteran and former state representative who resigned his Idaho House seat in June 2025 — as a Democrat — to run for Senate as an independent.
+The general-election independent getting the most national attention is Todd Achilles, an Army veteran and former state representative who resigned his Idaho House seat in June 2025, as a Democrat, to run for Senate as an independent.
 Achilles has framed his campaign around concerns about U.S. military intervention abroad, religious freedom, and the policy direction of the second Trump administration.
-He's polling in single digits; the structural challenge is that Idaho's independent statewide vote has not exceeded 10% since the 1970s.
+He has challenged Risch to a series of public debates.
+Natalie Fleming is the other independent on the November ballot.
+Both face the structural challenge that Idaho's independent statewide vote has not exceeded 10 percent since the 1970s.
+Risch will turn 83 before the November election and would be 89 at the end of a fourth term.
+Cook rates Solid Republican.
+See all of the election odds for senate seats here.

 U.S. Senate election results — Idaho